camilochs/metaheuristics-llms/README.md

 # Metaheuristics and Large Language Models Join Forces
-Here is the supplementary material to our article: "Metaheuristics and Large Language Models Join Forces: Towards an Integrated Optimization Approach"
+Supplementary material to our article: "Metaheuristics and Large Language Models Join Forces: Towards an Integrated Optimization Approach".

 ---